IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Foreigns are what J calls access to system functions, like reading a file or getting the current time, and some miscellaneous functions, like debugging controls and some things that don&rsquo;t fit into primitives.

 All foreigns are addressed as a pair of numbers and the [`!:`&nbsp;foreign][nuvoc-foreign] conjunction.
-This ends up being quite hard to remember in my experience &mdash; I prefer having names to numeric combinations.
+This ends up being quite hard to remember in my experience&mdash;I prefer having names to numeric combinations.
 As with above, assigning names myself or finding an appropriate addon will help, but is a bit tedious to repeat.

 The once cases where I have found numeric codes acceptable is within the [`;:`&nbsp;sequential machine][nuvoc-seq-mac] primitive.